lammps/lammps/doc/src/run_style.rst

 only if the OPENMP package was included.
 See the :doc:`Build package
 <Build_package>` page for more info.

-Run style *verlet/split* It is not compatible with kspace styles from the INTEL package and it is not compatible with any TIP4P styles.
+Run style *verlet/split* is not compatible with kspace styles from the INTEL package and it is not compatible with any TIP4P styles.

 Whenever using rRESPA, the user should experiment with trade-offs in